-This guide is intended for parents and students who are attending École Moody Middle School of the Arts.
+This guide is intended for parents and students who are attending Maillard Middle School.
 We invite families to send a device to school each day to be used in learning activities.
 Our BYOD Guide refers to the practice of "Bring Your Own Device," which is technology that is parent-owned but used by students at school for learning.

 There are also a limited number of school-owned devices that can be signed out for students who are in need.
-Please contact your child's teacher for an application.
+Please contact the office for an application.